Wufoo Form Manager UX & UI Refresh

 + Design system component development

-+ Motion & interaction design
++ Motion and interaction design

-+ Eng specifications, hand-off & support
++ Eng specs, hand-off and support

 Typeface: National 2 (custom typeface adapted from National)